 - Last Updated: Sunday, 18 November 2018

-This online tool can estimate the difference an individual might pay in federal income tax using the current Internal Revenue Service tax code and the tax bill President Trump announced on April 26, 2017.
-The calculator takes into consideration wages, salaries, income, adjustments to income, deductions, as well as exemptions.
-As new details are provided, we will update this calculator.
+This online tool can estimate the difference an individual might pay in federal income tax using the current Internal Revenue Service tax code and the final tax bill President Trump fist announced on April 26, 2017.
+This calculator reflects the final plan as of December 21, 2017, the fifth version we’ve published.

 The variables used in our online calculator are defined in detail below, including how to interpret the results.

 In this drop down box, select the federal income tax rate schedule that applies: single, married filing separate returns, married filing joint returns, or head of household.